 How Much Money Can You Make as a Freelance Writer?

-If you do possess the skills to make it as a freelance writer and you’re really excited about the prospect, then I’m excited too!
+If you do possess the skills to make it as a freelance writer and you’re really excited about the prospect then I’m excited for you!

 After all, there’s a lot of money to be made in this industry.